What is an I Beam Trolley?

 Beam trolleys are one of the earliest conveyor types.
 They are simple to plan, install and use.
 Use them as one of the most affordable ways to move products efficiently.
 Because of this versatility, I-beam trolley applications include home workshop use, paint finishing lines and use in automotive assembly plants.
 They are sometimes called monorail trolley track systems in factories.

-Ultimation distributes Webb’s range of hand push trolleys for steel I beams, with trolleys available with weight capacities of 500, 1,5000, 2,000 and 4,000 pounds.
+Ultimation distributes a range of Jervis Webb and Ultimation hand push trolleys for steel I beams, with trolleys available with weight capacities of 500, 1,000, 1,500, 2,000 and 4,000 pounds.
 So unlike welded mild steel “home handyman” style trolleys, these cast iron units are designed for continuous operation in heavy duty industrial applications.
 They are commonly used in finishing, painting or powder coating conveyor applications as they can withstand high temperatures.

 Use hand push I-beam trolley conveyor systems when: